 Hematocrit TRT Study Material and Methods

-264 patients were admitted to the sleep unit to undertake a polysomnographic evaluation and were subsequently diagnosed with OSAS.
+264 patients were admitted to the sleep unit to undergo a polysomnographic evaluation and were subsequently diagnosed with OSAS.
 116 of these patients met the criteria of the study and agreed to participate.
 These patients reported frequent unpleasant symptoms such as daytime sleepiness, severe snoring at nighttime, etc.

 The exclusion criteria left out patients who had various types of medical conditions that might have interfered with the results of the study.
 For example, patients who had known cardiovascular diseases, were smokers, had diabetes mellitus, lung disease or hypertension were not included in the study.